 Undoubtedly, Germany is one of the most popular destinations for higher education in the world.
-Every year, German universities feature among the top positions in the World University Rankings.
+Every year, German universities claim top positions in the QS World University Rankings.
 There are over 400 higher learning institutes in Germany.
-Many of these universities/ institutes offer around 1,000 English-taught study programmes so that international students do not face any difficulty in pursuing various courses in Germany.
+Many of these universities/ institutes offer around 1,000 English-taught study programmes to ensure that international students do not face any difficulty in pursuing various courses in the country.

-On the other hand, international students can find a good number of job opportunities after graduation/ post graduation.
-The employment scope is high for international students who want to settle down in Germany after studies.
+International students can also explore a good number of job opportunities after graduation/ post-graduation.
+With one of the lowest rates of unemployment in Europe, the scope of employment is high for international students who want to settle down in Germany after studies.

 Universities in Germany offer courses in various subjects/ specialisations at different levels.
 The higher education system in Germany can be elaborated as follows –

 Types of Higher Education Institutes in Germany